pallets/flask/docs/design.rst

 all work the same: you tell the engine to evaluate a template with a set of variables and take the return value as string.

 But that's about where similarities end.
-Jinja2 for example has an extensive filter system, a certain way to do template inheritance, support for reusable blocks (macros) that can be used from inside templates and also from Python code, uses Unicode for all operations, supports iterative template rendering, configurable syntax and more.
+Jinja2 for example has an extensive filter system, a certain way to do template inheritance, support for reusable blocks (macros) that can be used from inside templates and also from Python code, supports iterative template rendering, configurable syntax and more.
 On the other hand an engine like Genshi is based on XML stream evaluation, template inheritance by taking the availability of XPath into account and more.
 Mako on the other hand treats templates similar to Python modules.

 When it comes to connecting a template engine with an application or framework there is more than just rendering templates.
 For instance,